 High upper APR limit could mean high interest charges based on your creditworthiness

 The Wyndham Rewards Earner Plus Card is currently offering 45,000 bonus points when you spend $1,000 on purchases in the first 90 days.
-These points are enough to cover up to six free nights at a Wyndham hotel, making it a desirable offer for borrowers interested in booking stays at any of Wyndham’s over 9,000 properties.
+This is enough points to cover up to six free nights at a participating Wyndham hotel with award nights depending on location.

-The card has a rewards structure that benefits Wyndham loyalists and frequent travelers, with rewards points for Wyndham hotel stays, gas, dining and groceries purchases.
+The card has a rewards structure that benefits Wyndham loyalists and frequent travelers.
+It has a healthy balance of boosted rewards rates for Wyndham hotel stays, gas, eligible dining and grocery purchases.

-Cardholders earn 6X points for every $1 spent on Hotels By Wyndham and gas.
+Cardholders earn 6X points for every $1 spent on Hotels By Wyndham and eligible gas purchases.
 You’ll rack up rewards quickly if you’re often on the road and prefer to stay at the brand’s hotels.
-The card also features 4X points per $1 spent on dining and grocery purchases (excluding Target and Walmart), as well as 1X points per $1 spent on all other purchases.
+The card also features 4X points per $1 spent on eligible dining and grocery purchases (excluding Target and Walmart), as well as 1X points per $1 spent on all other purchases.